-Football face masks used to be a single bar that protected the face.
-Today, we see all various types of face masks.
+Football facemasks used to be a single bar that protected the face.
+Today, we see all various types of facemasks.
+Which football are facemasks legal?

-It’s hard to imagine playing football without a face mask, or even a helmet, but that is exactly how the game use to be played.
+It’s hard to imagine playing football without a facemask or even a helmet, but that is exactly how football used to be played.

-Football initially started like the game of rugby (rugby is one of football’s long lost ancestors).
+Football initially started as rugby (rugby is one of football’s long-lost ancestors).
 Players were in tight formations, trying to overpower one another.
-The giant scrum of players had plenty of kicking, elbowing and stomping.
+The giant scrum of players had plenty of kicking, elbowing, and stomping.

 Players often got caught in the middle of the scrum and broke fingers, legs, and arms – similar to what we see in today’s game.

-Let’s look at a timeline of the face mask starting at the invention of the helmet:
+Let’s look at a timeline of the facemask, starting with the invention of the helmet:

-1893: To be fair, the exact date and to whom the credit is deserved is not clear.
-However, we do know that in the 1893 Army-Navy game Admiral Joseph Mason Reeve wore one.
-The old story is that he had apparently been kicked and hit in the head so many times, his doctor told him that another hard impact could lead to “instant insanity.”
+1893: To be fair, the exact date and to whom the credit is deserved is unclear.
+However, in the 1893 Army-Navy game, Admiral Joseph Mason Reeve wore one.
+The old story is that he had been kicked and hit in the head so many times his doctor told him that another hard impact could lead to “instant insanity.”
 Reeve went to his shoemaker and had him fashion a thick hat with flaps to cover his ears.
 Thus, the helmet was born.

 1943: The helmet is officially made a requirement for all players to wear by the NFL.
 Players are still wearing hard leather helmets at this time

 1953: The Cleveland Browns quarterback Otto Graham is knocked out of a game following an elbow to the face.
 The team’s trainer attached a single bar to Graham’s helmet that ran across his face to protect him.
-After the game, a more formal design was created and all Cleveland players were required to wear the single bar masks.
+After the game, a more formal design was created, and all Cleveland players were required to wear a single-bar facemasks.
 Almost immediately, other NFL teams follow suit.
-Below is Hall of Fame running back Joe Perry sporting the first face mask:

-1960’s: Different phases of improving the face mask start in this decade.
-The bar is moved to the bottom of the helmet and it now has 2 bars to cover more of the face.
+1960s: Different phases of improving the facemask started in this decade.
+The bar is moved to the bottom of the helmet, and it now has 2 bars to cover more of the face.

-Late 1960’s – 1970’s: Face masks continue to add more bars and cover more and more of the face due to their now proven ability to protect the players.
-Pictured below is what is called the “full” face mask on Hall of Famer David Robinson:
+The late 1960s-1970s: Facemasks continue to add more bars and cover more and more of the face due to their proven ability to protect them.
+Pictured below is what is called the “full” facemask on Hall of Famer David Robinson:

-1980’s – 1990’s: There are no real changes to the face mask.
-We will see various styles with changes of where the bars are on the helmet.
+The 1980s-1990s: There are no real changes to the facemask.
+We will see various styles with changes in where the bars are on the helmet.
 Look at Hall of Fame running back Thurman Thomas below:

-2000’s: We begin to see what we we see on fields across the country today.
-That is, most players are wearing a variation of what is depicted below with some lineman sporting a vertical bar.
+2000: We begin to see what we see on fields across the country today.
+Most players are wearing variations of what is depicted below, with some linemen sporting a vertical bar.

-2004: The NFL formally bans single bar helmets, but some players were grandfathered in.
-This exception is only for kickers who preferred the visibility over the safety.
-Ultimately, the last single bar helmet appears on a professional field in 2007.
+2004: The NFL formally bans single-bar helmets, but some players were grandfathered in.
+This exception is only for kickers who prefer visibility over safety.
+Ultimately, the last single bar helmet appeared on the professional field in 2007.

-Football helmet continue to evolve each year.
+Football helmets continue to evolve each year.
 As technology improves, so does the style of helmets.

 Another popular helmet on the market is the Vicis Zero1.

-Although this hasn’t been proven to completely reduce concussions, it’s certainly paving the path for helmets to be more secure.
+Although this hasn’t been proven to reduce concussions completely, it’s certainly paving the path for helmets to be more secure.

-The NCAA and NFHS have also ruled against having dark tinted visors as well.
-The reasoning was for the risk of a player being unconscious, the training staff needed to be able to look inside of the face mask.
+The NCAA and NFHS have also ruled against having dark-tinted visors as well.
+The reasoning was for the risk of a player being unconscious; the training staff needed to look inside the facemask.

-However, the lighter or the smoke color visors are still legal.
-Although, it’s to the referees discretion if the player can wear it or not.
+However, lighter or smoke color visors are still legal.
+Although, it’s at the referee’s discretion if the player can wear it or not.

-In 2016, the NCAA also ruled against having multi-bar face masks.
-This was for the fear of getting fingers caught in them, as well as training staff support.
+In 2016, the NCAA also ruled against having multi-bar facemasks.
+This was for fear of getting fingers caught in them, as well as training staff support.

-When we say “multi-bar”, not the common face mask that players commonly wear today.
-Rather, reference the image above where the mouth of the face mask looks looks wired rather than straight bars.
+When we say “multi-bar,” we’re not referencing the facemask players commonly wear today; rather, we reference the image above where the mouth of the facemask looks wired rather than straight bars.